siteswap/glb_viewer/README.md

 TODO:
-	1) Rotate the rings on all 3 axes
-	2) Increase score when collision (either fp or green shot)
+	0) Break up PhysicsController.update in to mobius.update, plasma.update etc.
+	1) Break out a MovementController module (that could be swapped/extended with bluetooth)
+	2) Break up PhysicsController in to MovementControl, MobiusRingLoader, BlastSystem etc.
 	3) Add smart-trainer controls to PhysicsController:
 		- Bluetooth zwifthub for speed
 		- Gyroscope for steering (also buttons incase that doesn't work well)
+	---- Phase II  ----
+	4) MONSTERS that attack - for Fraser
+	---- Phase III ----
-	4) Create sky/walls around the edge of the city
+	5) Create sky/walls around the edge of the city
-	5) Create multiplayer mamil-blast.com with a central server and websocket/json updates (portfolio)
+	6) Create multiplayer mamil-blast.com with a central server and websocket/json updates (portfolio)